-His photographic series are unique in their approach, evocatively recreating incidents that emerge from Australian colonial history.
+His photographic series are unique in their approach, evocatively recreating incidents that emerge from colonial history.
 His images unite the historical with the imaginary, the political with the personal.

-Cook’s art career has been on a steady upward trajectory since his first art series, Through My Eyes (2010), was selected for the Western Australian Indigenous Art Awards (2011).
-Since then, every series of work he has produced has been included in major Australian and internationally recognised exhibitions.
+Cook’s career has been on an upward trajectory since the launch of his first art series, “Through My Eyes” (2010).
+Since then, his work has been included in major exhibitions all over the world.
 These include the 7th Asia Pacific Triennial of Contemporary Art (Brisbane, 2013) and 19th Biennale of Sydney (2014).
-His series Object (2015) was shown during the 2015 Venice Biennale as part of Personal Structures: Crossing Borders at Palazzo Mora.
-Also in 2015 his work was part of the major exhibition at the British Museum, Indigenous Australia: Enduring Civilisation.
+His series “Object” (2015) was shown at the 2015 Venice Biennale as part of Personal Structures: Crossing Borders at Palazzo Mora.
+In 2015 his work was part of Indigenous Australia: Enduring Civilisation at the British Museum.

-His work is highly sought after throughout the world, included notably in Lifelines: Indigenous Contemporary Art from Australia, curated by the Musées de la Civilisation in Québec, Canada and Artist and Empire: (En)countering Colonial Legacies, Tate/National Gallery Singapore, Singapore (both 2016).
-It was also part of Taba Naba: Australie, Océanie, arts des peuples de la mer, at the Musée Océanographique de Monaco in 2016.
-In 2018 Cook’s work was part of Mapping Australia: Country to Cartography, AAMU, Museum of Contemporary Aboriginal Art, Utrecht, Netherlands and he premiered Invasion, his most ambitious series to date, which described an alien invasion into the heart of London.
+His series “Mother” was launched at Art Basel Hong Kong in 2016 and speaks to the importance of the matriarch in cultures across the ages.
+In 2018 his work was part of Mapping Australia: Country to Cartography, AAMU, Museum of Contemporary Aboriginal Art, Utrecht, Netherlands.
 In 2019 his work was part of Cape Town Art Fair in South Africa, a country which shares Australia’s challenges with its colonial past.
-Cook was the only artist from outside the global south to be included in the Tomorrows/Today section of this prestigious fair.
-He was also included in Defining Place/Space at the Museum of Photographic Arts, San Diego, and represented at Art Basel Hong Kong, in 2019.
+His work has been shown at the Museum of Photographic Arts, San Diego, and he was represented at Art Basel Hong Kong again in 2019.

 A full listing of exhibitions and writing about Cook’s work is at Artist CV.